mac-comp127/mark-v-shaney/README.md

 First, study the existing code.
 Understand the classes and their relationships.
 Figure out how this object design is going to work.

 Next, start adding tests.
-There is one example there already to help you get started.
-Below are some more to write.
-As you add each one new test:
+There are a few examples there already to help you get started.
+Use a test first process as you work through the list below:

-- Make sure the new test fails.
+- Add the next test from the list below.
+- Make sure the new test fails in the way you expect it to fail. 🚨 **Don't skip this!** 🚨 Actually run the test, look at the error, and make sure it’s failing the way it should.
-- Implement just enough of the code to make it pass.
+- Implement just enough of the code that the test should pass.
-- Make sure it passes.
+- **Run it** to make sure it passes.
 - Make sure **all** the older tests also still pass.
-- Then and only then move on to the next one.
+- Then and only then move on to the next item.

 Tests to add:

-- It **handles unrecognized context**: Given context that did not appear in the input text, `chooseNextWord` returns null.
+1. It **handles unrecognized context**: Given context that did not appear in the input text, `chooseNextWord` returns null.
 This is what happens at the end of the text.
+(We’ve given you this test commented out to help you get started.)
-- It **handles the initial context**: After reading the text "Hello there!", it returns "Hello" for an empty context, and "there!" for the context "Hello".
-This is what happens at the beginning of the text
+2. It **handles the initial context**: After reading the text "Hello there!", it returns "Hello" for an empty context, and "there!" for the context "Hello".
+This is what happens at the beginning of the text.
+(We’ve also given you this test commented out.)
-- It **handles multi-word context**: After reading the text "one two three", it returns "three" for the context "one two".
+3. It **handles multi-word context**: After reading the text "one two three", it returns "three" for the context "one two".
+(You’ll need to write the remained of these tests yourself.)
-- It **shifts words out of context**: After reading the text "one two three four",
+4. It **shifts words out of context**: After reading the text "one two three four",
   - it returns "four" for the context "two three", but
   - returns null for the context "one two three".
-- It **respects the context size setting**: If you create a _new_ `MarkVShaney` object with a context size of 3 passed to the constructor, then after reading the text "one two three four",
+5. It **respects the context size setting**: If you create a _new_ `MarkVShaney` object with a context size of 3 passed to the constructor, then after reading the text "one two three four",
   - it returns "four" for the context "one two three", but
   - returns null for the context "two three".
-- It **handles multiple choices**: This is a tricky one to write, because you are testing random behavior.
+6. It **handles multiple choices**: This is a tricky one to write, because you are testing random behavior.
 After reading the example text above, "Jack be nimble, Jack be quick", if you call `chooseNextWord` over and over for the context "Jack be", you should eventually see both "nimble" and "quick" (and nothing else).
-- It **generates text**: It is not feasible to fully test the random behavior of the text generation.
+7. It **generates text**: It is not feasible to fully test the random behavior of the text generation.
 However, you can test that given input text which always produces only one choice for a given context, it will always generate the input string.
 In other words, after reading the text "Coding up a storm", if you call `generateText` and collect the results to a list, you should get `List.of("Coding", "up", "a", "storm!")`.

 By the time you are done with these tests, you should have no more TODOs left in the source code!

 All passing?
 Try running the `MarkVShaney` class.
-Its main method reads the text several classic books and scrambles them!
+Its main method reads the text of several classic books and scrambles them together!